leryn1122/etcd-jdbc/README.md

 It is available to get an Etcd database from a real Kubernetes or a tailored Kubernetes distro, such as K3S, which is used a SQLite data file as storage by default.

+For Kubernetes of different version, it is designed to add an API resource JSON file under the classloader path `META-INF/kubernetes/v1.xx.xx/api-resources.jsonl` and modified JDBC parameter `kubeVersion=v1.xx.xx`.

 ## Architecture